-ICE-HBV aims to fast-track the discovery of a safe, effective, affordable and scalable cure to benefit all people living with CHB, including children and people living with HCV, HDV and HIV co-infection.
+ICE-HBV aims to fast track the discovery of a safe, effective, affordable and scalable cure to benefit all people living with CHB, including children and people living with HCV, HDV and HIV co-infection.
 ICE-HBV intends to contribute to the elimination of CHB as a global public health challenge.

-Following an inclusive nomination process, ICE-HBV formed international multidisciplinary scientific working groups consisting of leaders in HBV virology, immunology, technology and clinical research who have collaborated to identify current strengths in the HBV field that can be built upon, as well as knowledge gaps that must be addressed to achieve a cure.
-Together, they have developed the first Global Scientific Strategy for an HBV Cure, which will be published in 2018.
+ICE-HBV conducted an inclusive nomination process and formed international multidisciplinary scientific working groups consisting of leaders in hepatitis B virology, immunology, technology and clinical research.
+The groups have collaborated to identify current strengths in the HBV field that can be built upon, as well as knowledge gaps that must be addressed, to achieve a cure.

+HBV Cure Strategies